Have you ever had an FSAVC with Scottish Widows?

 You could be owed £1,000s in Scottish Widows FSAVC compensation if you were mis-sold.

-Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Scottish Widows; consumers were mislead about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most consumers were advised by Scottish Widows that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Scottish Widows; consumers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most consumers were told by Scottish Widows that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Scottish Widows start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".